DigitalSlideArchive/DSA-WSI-DeID/docs/INSTALL.rst

 **Remote transfer only:** Files are not exported locally.
 They are only transferred to a remote location via SFTP

+The export process creates a separate folder for each subject in the export directory and/or on the remote server.
+If you are using SFTP, the account needs to have privileges to create directories at the destination path for the transfer to be successful.

 Windows Server 2019
 ===================